 Prices current as at 01 January 2022 – subject to change at any time for subsequent terms.

 The first night of term

-We ask that you leave your puppies/dogs at home on the first night of each new term (except those in competition training).
-This is so we can get the administrative tasks completed quickly (such as confirming you are there, sighting the dog’s vaccination certificate from the vet, and collecting enrolment fees if not pre-paid).
+We ask that you leave your puppies/dogs at home on the first night of each new term (except those in Rally-O, CGC or Competition training).
+This is so we can get the administrative tasks completed quickly (such as confirming you are there, sighting the dog’s vaccination and certificate from the vet).
 Then you are split into groups, based on the size and age of your dog, and you get to meet your instructor and find out a little more about what will happen during the term – all without being distracted by your dog.

 Each class is assessed at the end of the term by someone other than your instructor.
 The testing is usually done on the final night of term.
 However, if you have made good progress during the first few weeks of classes, your instructor may arrange to have your assessment conducted earlier, rather than on the final night.
 If you do pass the test in an earlier week, we will provide you with some new exercises to teach your dog.